KingHowler/UNO-Card-Game/README.md

      - ```cp1[]```         : Contains the integer values of the Colour of each Card in Player 1's deck, is synced with ```p1[]```
      - ```dictionary[]```  : Converts the integer values in ```p1[]``` and ```cp1[]``` to strings describing the features of the card
    - Discontinued due to data handling complexity
-2. Custom Class
+2. Card Class
    - Uses a custom class ```Card```
      - All object with the class ```Card``` have integer values for ```Colour``` and a ```Number```
      - All objects with type Card have a built-in Ditcionary which describes the feature of the card when the functions ```printColour()``` and ```printNumber()``` are used
    - Discontinued due to data handling complexity
-3. Custom Class with Universal Arrays
+3. Card Class with Universal Array
    - Uses a custom class ```Card```
      - All object with the class ```Card``` have integer values for ```Colour``` and a ```Number```
      - All objects with type Card have a built-in Ditcionary which describes the feature of the card when the functions ```printColour()``` and ```printNumber()``` are used